Jasmine Sambac Absolute

 - massage, compress, bath, skincare

-- Jasmine holds a special place in SKIN CARE and it often used for dry, sensitive skin.
+- Jasmine holds a special place in skin and it often used for dry, sensitive skin.
 It can be added to creams, oils, shampoos, mists and facial masks.
 It is also a gentle toner of upset or reddened skin, and can be used to support fresh, dewy glowing complexions.

 - Used in a bath it can ease the tension of the day.